By Kathee Mierzejewski

-When planting sweet corn, you want to plant the seeds a half an inch deep in cool, moist soil, and at least one to one and a half inches deep in warm, dry soil.
-Corn plants need to be planted 12 inches apart and there should be at least 30 to 36 inches between rows.
+When planting sweet corn, plant the seeds 1/2 inch deep in cool, moist soil, and at least 1 to 1 1/2 inches deep in warm, dry soil.
+Plant 12 inches apart with at least 30 to 36 inches between rows.
 This protects the plants from cross-pollination if you have planted different varieties.

-When growing sweet corn, it is important to note that you can plant different varieties, but you don’t want them near each other.
+When growing sweet corn, it’s important to note that you can plant different varieties, but you don’t want them near each other.
 If you cross sweet corn plants with other varieties of corn, you can get starchy corn, which is something you don’t want.